-Donations of rare or unique material of enduring historical value are accepted by Special Collections based on its Mission and Collection Development Policy.
+Donations of rare or unique material of enduring historical value are accepted by Special Collections and Archives based on its Mission and Collection Development Policy.
 Within this framework, potential donations are appraised for the value of their administrative, legal, fiscal, evidential, or historical information.

 Deed of Gift and Acknowledgement

 All acquisitions require an Accession Form signed by the donor and a department archivist.
-New collections donated to the Baltimore Regional Studies Archives require a Deed of Gift, signed by Dean of the Library Director and the Executive Director of the University of Baltimore Foundation.
+New collections donated to the Baltimore Regional Studies Archives require a Deed of Gift, signed by the Dean of the Library and the Executive Director of the University of Baltimore Foundation.
 The elements of the Deed of Gift include the identification of the donor and recipient, specification of a preliminary collection title, definition of the terms of the transfer of ownership, including intellectual and physical property rights, delineation of any access restrictions and explanation of the conditions for the separation of materials from the collection.
 Acknowledgement of receipt of a gift is the responsibility of the archivist managing the acquisition.

 Collections on Deposit

 Collections on “deposit” are donated to a collecting repository without the transfer of ownership.
-Under certain circumstances, Special Collections will accept collections on deposit.
+Under certain circumstances, Special Collections and Archives will accept collections on deposit.
 However, every effort will be made to convince donors to convert deposit agreements into full deeds of gift as soon as possible.